paulobeckhauser/efficient-ml/README.md

 ### NVIDIA Software Installation

+The setup process followed the official steps recommended in the NVIDIA Jetson Orin Nano Documentation, available at: https://developer.nvidia.com/embedded/learn/get-started-jetson-orin-nano-devkit.

+Note that the kit used in this project comes with an old firmware flashed at the factory, which is NOT compatible with JetPack 6.x, so it was needed to upgrade to the latest firmware, before inserting SD card flashed with JetPack 6.x image (unless the firmware previously updated).

+#### CUDA Installation

+Then the next step was to install CUDA.

-with the command `cat /etc/nv_tegra_release' it was discovered that we have the version 6x. of Jetpack, since R36.x = JetPack 6.x
+With the command `cat /etc/nv_tegra_release' it was discovered that we have the version 6x. of Jetpack, since R36.x = JetPack 6.x

 Therefore, for Jetpack 6.0, the CUDA 12.2 needs to be installed.